RiyaBoban/PortfolioProjects/README.md

 USA has over 68% layoffs followed by India with 9% and Netherlands with 4%.
 At USA, Consumer industry has high layoffs whereas in India education field and healthcare in Netherlands.

-In USA, a total of 1356 companies were laid off, in India-154 and in Canada-97 companies.
+In USA, a total of 1356 companies had layoffs, in India 154 and in Canada 97 companies.

-Overall companies in finance,retail and healthcare industry have high layoffs.
+Overall, companies in finance,retail and healthcare industry have high layoffs.

 Layoffs are mostly higher in the months of January,november and march.